csyxwei/OroJaR/README.md

 ---

 This repo contains code for our OroJaR Regularization that encourages disentanglement in neural networks.
-It efficiently optimizes the Jacobian vectors of your neural network with repect to each dimension of input to be diagonal, leading to disentanglement in that input.
+It efficiently optimizes the Jacobian vectors of your neural network with repect to each input dimension to be orthogonal, leading to disentanglement results.

 This repo contains the following: